Kristina01111000/Drws_site/README.md

 10/9
-- Dr w might start a podcast, come up with some podcast ideas, 6 or 7, what would the podcast description be, good for audio and video
 - Change the title of the quiz to the four elements, add a paragraph page between the last two sentences, put linebreak after the word desk
 - Put the certificate onto all of them
 - Think about the text in the buttons on the front page